OmerAlfiel/Testing-Plan/README.md

 **Response to T13:**

 > Great!
-Rotation handling improvements are working.
+Rotation handled.
 The remaining academic program screen issue is noted - we're implementing comprehensive orientation handling for all nested screens in v1.0.2.

 **Response to T14:**